-Sesshin, (literally “touching the heart-mind”) is an intensive Zen retreat that is structured to guide us in the pursuit of finding our true self, which is another expression for breaking through the barrier of dualism.
+Sesshin, (literally “touching the heart-mind”) is an intensive Zen retreat that is structured to guide us in the pursuit of finding our true-self, which is another expression for liberation or breaking through the barrier of dualism.

-To this end, a sesshin consolidates all Zen-practices for this purpose and provides the support structure that is required for an extended practice period of between 5 and 7 days.
+To this end, a sesshin consolidates all Zen-practices for this purpose and provides the support structure that is required for an extended practice period.

 During a sesshin, our personal commitment to silence binds all practices and activities together.
 Silence cultivates and heightens our awareness and mindfulness, which lessens our internal and external need to differentiate.

-Every lapse into mindless speech or intellectual gratification (i.e. reading books) can take us away from our sesshin practice and can thus contribute to a weakening of joriki.
+Every lapse into mindless speech, social media or intellectual gratification (i.e. reading books) can take us away from our sesshin practice and thus contributes to a weakening of joriki.
 Joriki is cumulative and builds over a sesshin period.

 Silence can be seen as the vein through which all sesshin practices flow and function.
-The disruption of silence is to be avoided at all cost as once the flow of silence is established, it takes great effort to re-establish.
+The disruption of silence is to be avoided at all cost as once the flow of silence is established, it takes great effort to re-establish it.

 A sesshin has a unique character which unfolds as we surrender to our sesshin activities.
 In a sesshin, we shift our focus from ourselves to simply experience what is at hand.